cbinding/rematch2/README.md

 print(df)
 ```

-Other practical examples of usage are found in the accompanying Python notebooks.
+Other practical examples of usage may be found in the accompanying Python notebooks.